Sep

 Although dental veneers are durable, you should avoid chewing hard objects like ice or lollipops and if you have habits like biting your nails or chewing on pencils, do your best to break them.
 No, dental veneers are not invincible.
 But then, neither are crowns.

-We have tried to answer all your questions, but if you have more and live within traveling distance of Denver, North Carolina, you can call Denver Dental Arts at (704) 908-6969 to schedule an appointment with Dr. Gary Hubbard or Dr. Nathen Ellis.
+We have tried to answer all your questions, but if you have more and live within traveling distance of Denver, North Carolina, you can call Denver Dental Arts at (704) 908-6969 to schedule an appointment with Dr. Spencer Stewart or Dr. Nathen Ellis.